 true crime

-'This sausage dog who terrorised Kangaroo Island for 500 days is my niche area of obsession.'
+'The sausage dog who terrorised Kangaroo Island for 540 days is my obsession.
+At last, we have an update.'

 Around 112 kilometres off the southern coast of South Australia lies Kangaroo Island, the jewel of the Great Australian Bight.
 Renowned for its breathtaking beauty and extraordinary diversity, the island is largely wild and untouched.